Don’t let this recipe intimidate you. Shrimp Bisque is not difficult to make and everyone will love the flavor of this creamy and decadent soup!

 I suppose that I would be designated a foodie.
 I love to cook.
 I can’t buy enough cookbooks.
 I have a blog about cooking.
-I also have a website about cooking.
 But, what is the definition of a foodie?
 I don’t consider myself a gourmet.
 I like to prepare REAL meals, with REAL ingredients I can easily find, and not to mention, don’t cost me a fortune.
 So, I don’t consider myself a gourmet foodie, but a regular-joe (or jane!) foodie.

 I joined the Barefoot Bloggers because I really enjoy cooking (and eating) Ina Garten’s recipes.
 And I admit, despite the number and variety of dishes I make, I have a comfort zone I like to stay in.
 So when I found out that that my next Barefoot Blogger’s recipe was Shrimp Bisque, I cringed.
 Really?
 A bit too froo-froo for me.
 Plus, I’m not a big soup eater – what should I do?

 Luckily, I had a family party coming up.
-Yes, I know what you are thinking: “Another one?”
+Yes, another one.
 My parents spent a month here in San Diego and they were leaving.
 So I put together a little family dinner with husband’s side of the family for a farewell dinner.
 It was small, just 18 of us.
 Ha!
 Ha!
 And I did have some shrimp in the freezer, bought on sale of course.
 So why not?

 For the seafood stock I used the homemade fish stock my husband and I made with the fish heads and bones he collected from a fishing expedition.
-Oh yes, I will write about THAT experience another time.
 The bisque recipe itself isn’t very complicated, no cognac to torch, no fear of egg curdling….
 I was beginning to feel ready for this challenge.